Moving away from a traditional hard-wired office domain doesn't mean giving up a level of control & security like you might think.

 ClearHost is an example of a managed service designed by teams for teams, aimed at helping organisations of all sizes with the management of their mission-critical applications.

-With options for organisations who have particularly difficult scaling requirements, in terms of the number of users and number/type of applications, Clearvision adhere to strict industry best practices to ensure bespoke environments are secure with the most up-to-date functionalities.
+With options for organisations that have particularly difficult scaling requirements, in terms of the number of users and number/type of applications, Clearvision adheres to strict industry best practices to ensure bespoke environments are secure with the most up-to-date functionalities.

 Users of the platform get to work in peace knowing their data is protected and reliably backed up at all times.

 I think it’s fair to say, security is something we all long for and that’s why service providers such as AWS, Microsoft Azure, and hosting solutions like ClearHost have all gone the distance.